Skip to content

 const STREAM_KEY = '__APP_STREAM__';

-// Create hydration adapter
+// Create hydration adapter (same as basic SSR)

-const adapter = createClientAdapter(document.querySelector('.app')!);
+const hydrationAdapter = createHydrationAdapter(

-const service = createService(adapter);
+const service = createService(hydrationAdapter);

 // Hydrate the app